 It is not unusual to feel unsure about starting therapy.
 I understand this and am trained to help you with this decision.
 If you have not had counselling before, you may be uncertain about what to expect.

 In a first session, which carries no obligation, I would spend an hour with you exploring what is troubling you at the moment, identify the issues you feel you would like my help with, and decide together whether we can work together.
+I charge for the first session only if we decide to work together.

 If we agree to proceed with counselling, we will find a regular weekly time for your sessions.